syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ## Active color

-It represents the color applied to the active track, thumb, overlay, and inactive divisors.
+It represents the color applied to the active track, thumb, overlay, and inactive dividers.
 The active side of the range slider is between the start and end thumbs.

 ### Horizontal